 - Applicants must have three letters of recommendation (the program does not require a Chairman’s letter but is particularly interested in letters of recommendation from your attending physician during any medicine sub-internship or externship performed during your senior year)

-- Applicants must have an official transcript with scores on USMLE/COMLEX Part 2 CK and CS (due by date of rank list entry into NRMP)
+- Applicants must have an official transcript with a passing score on USMLE/COMLEX Part 1, USMLE/COMLEX Part 2 CK and CS (due by date of rank list entry into NRMP)

 - Applicants must provide a Personal Statement